Characters of the Yakuza series: Concept and design

 The series originated from creator Toshihiro Nagoshi's desire to design a game that would tell the way of life of the yakuza.
 Nagoshi initially struggled to greenlight the project.
 Portrayals of the Japanese underworld were common in manga and movies, but not in video games.
 Nagoshi brought his story for Yakuza to scenario supervisor Hase Seishu two years before the game started development.
 Seishu had been a video game player since the days of Space Invaders, but over the past four or five years he had lost interest, as he was less concerned with 3D visuals and gameplay than he was with story.
 Yakuza caught his attention though, and he decided to accept the project even though it came at the busiest point of his professional writing career.
 Nagoshi chose the focus on yakuzas due to the amount of violence the subject tends to incorporate.
 This was also done in order to attract more gamers with this theme, believing there were less gamers during the time the game was made.
 The PlayStation 3 installments' realistic character design is based on Cyberware 3D scanner, Softimage XSI 6.5 3D models and Sega's Magical V-Engine.

-Writer Hasei Seishu was in charge of conceiving the cast of Yakuza, mostly Kiryu and Date in order to make them fit into the narrative.
+Scenario editor Hasei Seishu assisted with the conception of Kiryu and Date in order to make them fit into the narrative.
 By Yakuza 4, Kiryu was seen as "indestructible" by the staff, and as a result, he was made the last character playable in the game, following three new characters that stood out thanks to their different traits.
 Yakuza 4 adjusted several of these localisation changes, following criticism of the previous games, and in particular the content excised from the Western release of Yakuza 3.
 Producer Noguchi noted that there was an attempt to "bring a more complete localization that was more faithful to the source material".
 This included reversing several name changes.
 In addition, some conventions were changed; in previous Western localisations, protagonist Kazuma Kiryu had been referred to primarily by his given name.
 In Yakuza 4, he is referred to primarily by his family name, Kiryu, which more closely reflects the original dialogue.